One8 Foundation

 General Grantmaking: No Public Application Process

 The One8 Foundation explicitly states: "Our foundation does not consider unsolicited grant proposals."
 The foundation operates on an invitation-only basis, identifying potential grantees through research, expert networks, and strategic partnerships.
-The foundation may periodically invite small grant proposals for specific endeavors, but applicants should not submit unrequested applications.
+The foundation may periodically invite small grant proposals for specific endeavours, but applicants should not submit unrequested applications.

 Massachusetts School Grants: Public Application Process